Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 22.28.09 UTC
+- WIB: Senin, 25 November 2024 23.33.25 UTC
-- WITA: Senin, 25 November 2024 23.28.09 UTC
+- WITA: Selasa, 26 November 2024 00.33.25 UTC
-- WIT: Selasa, 26 November 2024 00.28.09 UTC
+- WIT: Selasa, 26 November 2024 01.33.25 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success